Kong/docs.konghq.com/app/konnect/dev-portal/applications/enable-app-reg.md

 ###  OpenID Connect configuration parameters {#openid-config-parameters}

 In the `default` control plane group, **Credential claim** is used as a **Consumer claim** which identifies a consumer.
-In non-`default` control plane groups, the **Credential claim** should be mapped to a claim that contains the unique `clientId` or `applicationId` in the identity provider.For more background information about OpenID Connect plugin parameters, see [Important Configuration Parameters](/hub/kong-inc/openid-connect/#important-configuration-parameters).
+In non-`default` control plane groups, the **Credential claim** should be mapped to a claim that contains the unique `clientId` or `applicationId` in the identity provider.
+For more background information about OpenID Connect plugin parameters, see [Important Configuration Parameters](/hub/kong-inc/openid-connect/#important-configuration-parameters).

    | Form Parameter | Description                                                                       |Required |
    |:---------------|:----------------------------------------------------------------------------------|--|